 Tip: The lines are huge to enter the Alcazar, I had friends that they didn’t even get in after waiting for hours, so book your tickets and tour in advance, even in October.

-If you are interested in a guided tour that includes the Alcázar, the Seville Cathedral and La Giralda I recommend: Guided tour of the Alcázar, Seville Cathedral, and La Giralda.
+If you are interested in a guided tour that includes the Alcázar, the Seville Cathedral, and La Giralda I recommend a Guided tour of the Alcázar, Seville Cathedral, and La Giralda.

 Opening Times: October-March: 9.30am-5pm.
 April-September 9.30am-7pm.

 Cost: €12.50.
 Guided tour €30.00

 A trip to Seville would not be complete without visiting its stunning Cathedral, The Cathedral of Saint Mary of the See.
 It is a Roman Catholic cathedral and was built during the 16th century, in the Gothic architectural style.

 In the year 1987, it was registered as a UNESCO World Heritage Site, and even spending five minutes there, you will realize why.
 It is absolutely breath-taking, both from the inside and the outside, and is known by many as being the heart of the city.

 Opening Times: Monday 11am to 3:30pm, Tuesday-Saturday 11am-5pm, Sunday 2:30pm- 6pm.
 Extended opening hours in July and August until 4 pm Monday, 6 pm Tuesday-Saturday, and until 7 pm Sunday.

 Cost: €9 (it includes the entrance to the Giralda)